 New sections of the Tax Administration Act 1994 (TAA)

 This new provision includes both when a customer is physically unable to make a tax payment on time and also when a customer is financially unable to make a tax payment on time because of the economic effects of the COVID-19 outbreak.
 Our ability to remit interest under s 183ABAB applies to tax payments due on or after 14 February 2020, and ends on 25 March 2022.
+The remission of interest under 183ABAC on provisional tax applies for the 2021 tax year.

 It is important that customers who can pay their taxes on time continue to do so.
 The following special provisions will apply only to customers who have been significantly adversely affected by the COVID-19 outbreak.